 By Douglas Jau

-Photos: D. Jau unless otherwise stated
+Photos: D. Jau and others

 On the 9th of November 2015, I had the opportunity to witness the celebration of the Virgin of La Almudena Day.
 Despite– or perhaps because of – being brought up in the Malaysian kind of Catholic environment, the concept of patron saint was something new to me; I didn’t know that Catholicism is nothing without these saints.

 Ironically, though, while the Virgin of the Almudena figures prominently in the hagiography of Catholic Spain – particularly Catholic Madrid – La Almudena is derived from the Arabic term Al Mudayna, meaning the citadel, a throwback to the distant past when Spain was overrun for centuries by Islamic conquerors.

 There are several versions of how the Almudena became a patron saint of Madrid.
 One goes like this: In 712, prior to the capture of the town that would soon be called Mayrit (Madrid), by the advancing Moorish forces, the people hid the image of the Virgin inside the walls surrounding the town.
 In the 11th century, when Madrid was reconquered by the King Alfonso VI of Castile, the Christian soldiers went searching for the statue.
 After praying for days, lo and behold, the wall came crumbling down to reveal the statue!

 The Solemn Mass